magdalena-wysocki/ultra-nerf/README.md

 <img src='gfx/Ultra_NeRF_MIDL2023.png'/>

 # Data
- **Note**
-> I recalibrated data poses after the publication.
-It could be that some views still have old poses.
-> I am checking this and will remove the note as soon as I am sure the poses are correct.
-> In case of any questions, please feel free to contact me.

 Our data consist of several sweeps of the same region of interest taken from different observation angles (a).
 The poses are calibrated.